These types of medications can reduce or prevent allergic reactions by counteracting the effects of histamine.

 In elderly patients, this medication is more likely to cause dizziness, drowsiness, and low blood pressure.

-Caution should be exercised when administering in patients with angle-closure glaucoma , prostatic hypertrophy, peptic ulcer, pyloroduodenal obstruction, and thyroid dysfunction.
+Caution should be exercised in patients with angle-closure glaucoma, prostatic hypertrophy, peptic ulcer, pyloroduodenal obstruction, and thyroid dysfunction.

 The use of diphenhydramine during pregnancy is not recommended, studies in animals have shown no risk, but no studies have been conducted in humans.